 What is an Insolvency Practitioner?

-- It is important to choose an experienced IP who offers quality service at a reasonable cost when seeking help in financial distress.
+When seeking help in financial distress, choosing an experienced IP who offers quality service at a reasonable cost is essential.

 Understanding the Role of an Insolvency Practitioner